vvttrr/codewars-autograder/README.md

 # codewars-autograder
-I use this tool to check if students have completed certain assignments that I have assigned on the codewars website.
+I use this tool to check if students have completed certain assignments that I have assigned on https://www.codewars.com

 - written in Python & Py Notebook